trulabs/puppet-kamailio/README.md

 Overview
 --------

-The kamailio module provides a simple interface for managing Kamailio deployments with Puppet.
+This module provides a simple interface for managing Kamailio deployments with Puppet.

 Module Description
 ------------------